-9) Student Responsibility for Testing - Students should arrive at ATSD at least 10 minutes before their scheduled exam time.
-If a student arrives 5 minutes after the exam start time, they will be unable to take the test at that time.
+Student Responsibility for Testing - Students should arrive at ATSD at least 5-10 minutes before their scheduled test time.
+If a student arrives 5 minutes after the test start time, they will be unable to take the test at that time.

-a.
-The student will need to reschedule the exam with ATSD and have the faculty member verify the rescheduled date and time, or
+- The student will need to reschedule the test with ATSD and have the faculty member verify the rescheduled date and time, or

-b.
-The student may take the exam with the rest of their class.
+- The student may take the test with the rest of their class.

-If a student arrives more than 5 minutes late for a final exam they will be required to coordinate testing arrangements with their professor or take the exam at the ODS at 7:30 a.m. on the last day of final exams.
+If a student arrives more than 5 minutes late for a final exam they will be required to coordinate testing arrangements with their professor or take the test at ATSD at 7:30 a.m. on the last day of final exams.

-10) Exam Security – Students who take their exams at ATSD are not allowed to bring any materials into the testing room, except what has been previously approved by the faculty member and ATSD office.
-This includes cell phones, pagers, heavy jackets or hats.
+Students who take their tests at ATSD are not allowed to bring any materials into the testing room, except what has been previously approved by the faculty member and ATSD office.
+This includes cell phones, food, heavy jackets or hats.
 Each testing room is equipped with a camera which is watched at all times by an assigned proctor.
 The proctor overseeing the testing environment ensures the accommodations approved on the on-line request are followed.

-b.
-If a proctor also serves as a reader, he/she will only read what is written on the exam.
+- If a proctor also serves as a reader, he/she will only read what is written on the test.

-c.
-If a student arrives late for an exam and cannot be accommodated, or if the student does not show for the scheduled test time, the ODS will return the exam to the faculty member or his/her designee’s academic department and the student may be required to submit another on-line request.
+- If a student arrives late for a test and cannot be accommodated, or if the student does not show for the scheduled test time, the ATSD will contact the faculty member via Texas State email.
+The faculty member will be asked if the test can be shredded or needs to be returned to the faculty member and the student may be required to submit another on-line request.

-Maintaining exam security is very important to the ATSD office.
+Maintaining test security is very important to the ATSD office.
 All students approved for testing accommodations are provided with the Texas State Honor Code guidelines related to cheating.
-If a student is suspected of academic dishonesty while taking an exam at the ATSD, the ATSD will:
+If a student is suspected of academic dishonesty while taking a test, the ATSD Supervisor will:

-d.
-Immediately stop the exam and attempt to contact the faculty member of the course.
-The ODS will take whatever action the faculty member deems appropriate.
+- Immediately stop the test and attempt to contact the faculty member of the course.
+The ATSD Supervisor will take whatever action the faculty member deems appropriate.

-e.
-The ATSD will make a written report of the incident on the Texas State Honor Code Review Form.
-The student involved in the incident will have an opportunity to include a statement on this form, which will be returned with the exam to the faculty member.
+- The ATSD Supervisor will make a written report of the incident on the Texas State Honor Code Review Form.
+The student involved in the incident will have an opportunity to include a statement on this form, which will be returned with the test to the faculty member.
 The faculty member will determine if the Texas State Honor Code was violated and whether any academic penalty will be assessed.